sanderjo/docker-sabnzbd-i386/README.md

 sudo docker ps

 ```
-Then your webbrowser to http://localhost:8080/ and fill out the wizard
+Then point your webbrowser to http://localhost:8080/ and fill out the wizard